gautamrege/gochat/README.md

 * Channels and Go-routines should be used to manage each chatroom for public and private messaging!

 Innovate over this idea!

+## Learning from master branch

+There are 9 steps which are marked in the code `TODO-WORKSHOP-STEP-?` which need to be implemented in order.
+Implement them and have fun!

+## Contributing back

+Fork and submit PR